seekersoftec/quantinaut/README.md

 # Nautilus AI

 Nautilus AI is a project that aims to create machine learning-based trading bots, leveraging the high-performance capabilities of the [**Nautilus Trader**](https://github.com/nautechsystems/nautilus_trader/) framework.
-The core objective is to replicate and expand upon the concepts of the [**intelligent-trading-bot**](https://github.com/asavinov/intelligent-trading-bot) project, focusing on using cutting-edge machine learning algorithms and sophisticated feature engineering to build a robust and autonomous trading system.
+The core objective is to use cutting-edge machine learning algorithms and feature engineering to build a robust and autonomous trading system.

 ## Approaches